officiallysingh/spring-boot-problem-handler/README.md

 DB2, DERBY, H2, HANA, HSQL, INFORMIX, MYSQL, ORACLE, POSTGRESQL, SQL_SERVER, SYBASE

 **Note**: [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) is implemented for Postgres, SQL Server and MongoDB only as of now.
-If any other relational database is used then respective [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) need to be implemented.
+If any other relational database is used then respective [**`ConstraintNameResolver`**](src/main/java/com/ksoot/problem/spring/advice/dao/ConstraintNameResolver.java) need to be implemented and defined as a bean.

 Make sure to disable the `ErrorMvcAutoConfiguration` as follows